SomeoneWeird/railgun-js/README.md

 ### Client

 A client is the other half of railgun (fancy that).
-Clients allow you to speak to services automatically, they query etcd and finds the best suitable host* to execute the query on.
+Clients allow you to speak to services automatically, they query etcd and finds the best suitable host to execute the query on.
 This type of system allows you to not have to worry about adding things to clients each time you deploy 10 more services, as they are found automatically.

-\* NB. literally chooses one randomly at the moment, some other system is in TODO list.)

 TODO
 ----

 This is as much for me as for everyone else:

-- Job weighting / bidding system - allow client to filter out unsuitable hosts using a range of metrics (service version, host cpu free, host ram free etc.)
+- ~~Job weighting / bidding system - allow client to filter out unsuitable hosts using a range of metrics (service version, host cpu free, host ram free etc.)~~
 - automatically find available ports for services if not specified (client pulls port from etcd anyway)

 API Documentation